-Stocks drop as number of coronavirus cases surges
+Stocks shake off surge in coronavirus cases, erase early losses

 MGM Resorts posted mixed fourth-quarter results and withdrew its 2020 guidance due to headwinds from the coronavirus outbreak and weakness in Las Vegas.
 Additionally, CEO Jim Murren announced he was stepping down.

-Aurora Cannabis said fiscal second-quarter revenue slid 11.4 percent from a year ago and declined to say the size of its loss.
-Dow Jones had estimated Aurora would lose 1 billion Canadian dollars in the quarter after announcing goodwill and impairment charges.
+Aurora Cannabis said its fiscal second-quarter loss was 1.3 billion Canadian dollars as revenue slid 11.4 percent from a year ago.
+Dow Jones had estimated Aurora would lose C$1 billion in the quarter after announcing goodwill and impairment charges.

 |Ticker